d-krupke/cpsat-primer/README.md

   somehow missing important information and it also seems like it is actually just updated from the previous, not so powerful, CP-solver.
 * [Documentation](https://google.github.io/or-tools/python/ortools/sat/python/cp_model.html): The documentations give a
-  good overview of the available functions but are often not extensively documented.
+  good overview of the available functions but are often not extensively explained.
 * [Sources](https://github.com/google/or-tools/tree/stable/ortools/sat): The sources actually contain a lot of information, once you know where to look.
 Especially a look into the [parameters](https://github.com/google/or-tools/blob/stable/ortools/sat/sat_parameters.proto) can be very